 2. The Team-Based Discussion

-- Someone with their own innovative thoughts.
+- Has their own innovative thoughts.

-- Someone who knows how to persuade/convince others.
+- Knows how to persuade/convince others.

 It’s good practice to come in with a strong idea of your own, but at the same time, it’s equally important for you to be receptive to the ideas of others, and also, to be able to read the group well enough to make suggestions that aren’t going to negatively affect and/or impede the conversation.